Energy-efficient washing machines

-That's why we’ve started badging our top picks that hit this as Energy Savers.
-A washing machine has to be in the top 20% for energy use and clean well (has a total test score of at least 60%) to get this rating.
+That's why we’ve started badging our top picks that hit this as Eco Buys.
+A washing machine has to be both efficient with both energy and water and clean well to get our Eco Buy recommendation.
 This makes it easier for you to know which will be kinder to the planet and your bills.

-What does the energy rating mean on a washing machine?
+What does the energy label mean on a washing machine?